 ClearBridge Investments, LLC ("ClearBridge") is a wholly owned subsidiary of Legg Mason, Inc. ("Legg Mason").
 The investment advisory business now known as ClearBridge was registered in September 2005 to facilitate Legg Mason's acquisition of substantially all the equity asset management businesses known as Citigroup Asset Management.
 These former businesses serve as the foundation of ClearBridge and its claim of GIPS compliance for institutional accounts through predecessor firms, effective as of January 1997.
 In June 2008, ClearBridge combined this business with its retail business to form a single GIPS firm.
 As of April 1, 2013 and January 1, 2016, ClearBridge's affiliates, Global Currents Investment Management, LLC, and ClearBridge, LLC, respectively, have become part of the ClearBridge GIPS firm.

 The ClearBridge Multi Cap Growth ESG SMA composite consists of discretionary wrap accounts with an account minimum of US $25,000.
 The managers actively integrate criteria inclusive of environmental, social and governance (ESG) issues into the portfolio construction of the strategy.
 Accounts within the composite seek long-term capital appreciation by investing in the stocks of small, mid, and large capitalization companies that the manager believes have the potential for above-average long-term earnings and/or cash flow growth.
+The strategy is implemented by Legg Mason Private Portfolio Group, LLC (LMPPG).
+LMPPG claims compliance with the Global Investment Performance Standards (GIPS®) and has been independently verified for the periods January 1, 2013 - December 31, 2017.
+The verification reports are available upon request.
+Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
+Verification does not ensure the accuracy of any specific composite presentation.
 The main risks of this strategy are General Investment Risk, Industry and Issuer Concentration Risk, Small Cap Risk, Mid Cap Risk, High Volatility Risk, ESG Investing Risk, and Non-U.S. Investment Risk.
 Prior to June 2008, the minimum was $5,000.
 The composite consists of the following percentages of non-fee-paying seed capital: 12/2013 - 2%, 12/2014 - .2%, 12/2015 - .1%.

 Input and Calculation Data:

 The fee schedule currently in effect is 3.00% on all assets.
 Net of fee composite returns are calculated by reducing each monthly composite pure gross rate of return by the highest "bundled" fee charged (3.00%) annually, prorated to a monthly ratio.
 The "bundled" fee includes transaction costs, investment management, custodial, and other administrative fees.
 Effective January 1, 2013, the number of portfolios reflects a change from prior periods due to an aggregation of accounts as reported by one sponsor.
 As of January 2014, the internal dispersion of annual returns is measured by the asset-weighted standard deviation of portfolio returns included in the composite for the entire year.
 For prior years, the equal-weighted standard deviation was used.
 The composite employed a 10% significant cash flow policy which was discontinued in January 2012.
 A list of composite descriptions is available upon request.
 Policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.
+In September 2018, the composite inception date was revised to more accurately reflect the composite.
 Past performance is not necessarily indicative of future results.

 The Russell 3000® Growth Index measures the performance of those Russell 3000 Index companies with higher price-to-book ratios and higher forecasted growth values.